 Ayurvedic Alopecia treatment

-Pitha pacification is the primary ayurvedic hair loss treatment via necessary pitha pacification diet and pitha reducing ayurvedic medication.
+Pitha pacification is the primary ayurvedic hair loss treatment via necessary pitha pacification diet and pitha reducing ayurvedic herbs.
 Iron deficiency if exists also has to be corrected.
-Food and medicines with bitter and sweet in potency are very good for pacifying pitha dosha.
+Food and medicines with bitter and sweet in potency are very beneficial for pacifying pitha dosha.

-Ayurvedic medicated hair oil which contains Jasminum grandifolium is highly effective for alopecia.
+Ayurvedic medicated hair oil which contains Jasminum grandifolium is highly beneficial for alopecia.